m-hall/HypnotoadSVN/docs/settings.md

 ## Debug
 Adds extra output to the Sublime console.
 By default debug is turned off.
-This should only be used for development or if there are unexpected behaviours.
+This should only be used for development or if there are unexpected behaviors.

 ```Javascript
 "debug": false,